istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29.8/index.md

-- **Fixed** an issue where the network gateway selected for a workload was picked in a random order when a network had more than one gateway entry, which caused unnecessary workload (WDS) pushes on every recompute and could alternate the gateway address a workload uses.
+- **Fixed** an issue where the network gateway selected for a workload was picked in a random order when a network had more than one gateway entry, which caused unnecessary workload (WDS) pushes on every recompute and could cause a workload's gateway address to alternate.

 - **Fixed** `istioctl analyze` building Kubernetes clients directly from `istio-system` multicluster secrets without sanitizing the kubeconfig, which could allow a crafted